gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 |4045,1786,4079,1810|POINT (23.572215 ...|        xView1|      wwedithcolon|    352703|POLYGON ((23.5721...|POLYGON ((23.5724...|2547.tif|        2547|2017-07-21 19:36:...|2547.tif_obj.45536|         45536|1500665778|      Building|

 The original images are geolocated TIFF files.
-We extracted object images based on their bounding boxes (BBOX) and stored them as JPG files.
+We extracted the objects' images based on their bounding boxes (BBOX) and stored them as JPG files.

 All these images are stored in a public bucket to make them accessible in ARLAS.
 In this tutorial, we will use these images to display the objects alongside their source Earth Observation (EO) images.